Homemade eggnog using eggs fresh from the coop and adding a few little extras will elevate your recipe even more than store bought.

 The eggnog will keep in the refrigerator for several days, improving in taste as it ages.

-Since the eggs won't be completely cooked, so I recommend only using fresh eggs from your own chickens to reduce your risk of salmonella, and to avoid serving any to those with health issues or weakened immune systems.
+Even though the eggs are technically cooked, I recommend only using fresh eggs from your own chickens to reduce your risk of salmonella, and to avoid serving any to those with health issues or weakened immune systems.

 Of course, since it contains alcohol, this eggnog shouldn't be offered to children!

 If you choose to omit the brandy, the recipe becomes kid-friendly, but remember that the alcohol helps the eggnog keep longer, some claim for weeks, even!
-But non-alcoholic versions should be consumed within a day.
+But non-alcoholic versions should be consumed within a day, and spiked versions I like to use within 3 days.

 This cocktail recipe is intended for adults of the legal drinking age in your country of residence.
 Please drink responsibly.
 Do not drink and drive.